taiki-e/install-action/TOOLS.md

 If a tool not included in the list below is specified, this action uses [cargo-binstall] as a fallback.

+See the [Supported tools section in README.md](README.md#supported-tools) for how to ensure that fallback is not used.

 > If `$CARGO_HOME/bin` is not available, Rust-related binaries will be installed to `$HOME/.cargo/bin`.<br>
 > If `$HOME/.cargo/bin` is not available, Rust-related binaries will be installed to `/usr/local/bin`.<br>
 > If `/usr/local/bin` is not available, binaries will be installed to `$HOME/.install-action/bin`.<br>